gareth-sharpe/clean/README.md

 There are two criterial for removal, one of which can be removed all together

 1. The branch has not been committed to in 4 months
-  - A log of these branches can be found with `git log $branch --since "4 months ago"`
+  - A log of a branche's commit history can be found with `git log $branch --since "4 months ago"`
-  - The count of these branches can be found with `git log $branch --since "4 months ago" | wc -l`
+  - The count of a branche's commit history can be found with `git log $branch --since "4 months ago" | wc -l`
 2. The branches that have already been merged into the master branch (and may be stale)
   - These can be found with `git branch -r --merged`
   - This criteria can be disabled with the `soft` argument, and enabled with the `hard` argument